History of the Texas Ranger Division: Mexican–American War

 Sam Houston was re-elected President of Texas on December 12, 1841.
 He had taken note of the Rangers' cost-efficiency and increased their number to 150.
-Under Captain John Coffee "Jack" Hays' leadership, the force played an important role in the defense against the Mexican invasion led by General Adrian Woll in 1842 and against attacks by Indians.
+Under Captain John Coffee "Jack" Hays' leadership, the force played an important role in the defense against the Mexican invasion led by General Adrian Woll in 1842 and against attacks by Natives.
 The First Regiment of Texas Mounted Rifle Volunteers was also known as "Hays' Texas Rangers".
 Despite his youth at the time, the charismatic Hays was a rallying figure to his men and is often considered responsible for giving cohesion, discipline and a group mentality to the Rangers.
-Flacco, a chief of the allied Indian tribe of the Lipan, used to call Hays Bravo too much.
+Flacco, a chief of the allied Native tribe of the Lipan, used to call Hays Bravo too much.
 The adoption of the state-of-the-art five-shot Colt Paterson revolver (which had been turned down by the U.S. Army) was also his work.
 Hays trained his men to aim, fire and reload their weapons from horseback, a radical innovation from the usual contemporary technique of dismounting before shooting at enemies and reloading, which was a necessity with more cumbersome weaponry.
 This tactic was put to devastating effect, and it was imitated shortly afterwards by the military, Texian and American.
 At the suggestion of one of Hays's officers, Samuel Hamilton Walker, these revolvers soon evolved into the famous, enhanced six-shot version, the Walker Colt; 1,000 of these revolvers were issued to the United States Mounted Rifles engaged in the Mexican–American War.
 During these years, famous Rangers such as Hays, Walker, Benjamin McCulloch and William "Bigfoot" Wallace first established their reputation as frontier fighters.